hipic/cdh-solr/README.md

 You can see Solr.
 Select it

 ### Update Solr conf at a zookeeper node
-You can see a solr configuration file as '/etc/default/solr' and update it with as follows:
+At a node that has a Solr (zookeeper) installed, You can see a solr configuration file as '/etc/default/solr' and update it with as follows:
 ```bash
 sudo vi /etc/default/solr
 ```